aiedwardyi/isc-project/README.md

 ## About ISC

-The International Sports Committee (ISC) organizes international sporting events that bridge cultures, foster diplomacy, and build lasting connections between nations.
+The NGO International Sports Committee (ISC) organizes international sporting events that bridge cultures, foster diplomacy, and build lasting connections between nations.
 As a registered implementing partner with UNGM and a Texas nonprofit, we work to create meaningful impact through sports.

 ## Technologies